-Almost everyone who had been to Ogata are uncontrollably attracted by historical appearance of Machiya, so do I. By opening its wooden sliding door, a simple and modern Japanese interior greeted us, as well as a warm welcome by Chef Ogata’s wife.
-In the following two hours, Ogata brought the best meal i have had in Kyoto so far.
+Almost everyone who had been to Ogata are uncontrollably attracted by historical appearance of Machiya, so did I. Stepping into its wooden sliding door, a simple and modern Japanese interior greeted us, as well as a warm welcome by the couple of Chef Ogata.
+In the following two hours, Ogata brought us the best meal i have had in Kyoto so far.
+(By Aug.2016)

-Ogata-san was recgnized by some Japanese as a poet or even Chopin in Japanese cuisine.
-His food is unique and argubaly a triton of the minnows – full of artistry and heartfelt, the water-smooth pace allows guest to be impressed and moved as the first second.
+Ogata-san was recognised by some Japanese as a poet or even Chopin in Japanese cuisine.
+His food is unique and arguably a triton of the minnows - full of artistry and heartfelt, the water-smooth pace allows guest to be impressed and moved as the first second.

 We were seated at the private room which has a full view of the small yard.
 Chef Ogata can also observe us from the window on the left side of the yard to grasp the pace of serving dishes.
 After confirming our dietary request and allergies, the meal is about to start.

 The first dish to arrive was some steamed rice served in a large lotus leaf, seaweed was served on the side to be topped onto the warm rice.
 A very refreshing bite to awaken the taste buds.

 Water is a fateful factor in Kaiseki, the quality of water is not only affects the charisma of the dish, but also directly affects the texture and flavors of the food.
 Chef Ogata uses over 140kg natural spring water from a supplier to satisfy the daily consumption for his cooking.
 For other ingredients like fish and vegetables, Ogata-san handpicks the best from trusted suppliers everyday to assure the top quality.

 2. すっぽんとすっぽんだしのゼリー / Turtule jelly & Skin